payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/integration-steps-copy-copy.md

 <br />

 <Accordion title="Step 1.5: Verify the payment" icon="fa-magnifying-glass">
-  Upon receiving the response, we recommend performing a reconciliation step to validate all transaction details.\
+  <p>Upon receiving the response, we recommend performing a reconciliation step to validate all transaction details.\
-  You can verify your payments using either of the following methods:
+  You can verify your payments using either of the following methods:</p>

   <Tabs>
     <Tab title="1.
 Verify using Webhooks">